Can't Take That Away (Mariah's Theme): Music videos and remixes

 Two music videos were shot for "Can't Take That Away," both directed by Sanaa Hamri in New York City.
 The creation of the video involved some of Carey's fans: two weeks prior to filming, they were invited via her website to send in video clips of themselves, telling her of the hardships in their lives and how the song had inspired them to look at life differently, and had given them strength.
 A contest was held, and video clips from five fans were chosen for inclusion in the video.
 The clips were featured in the video's introduction, where Carey reacts to her fan's struggles which included personal insecurities, the problems of being part of a racial or social minority, and being victimized by verbal harassment.

 The original edit of the music video begins with a message to those fans that sent in their videos; "Thank you to all those who chose to share their stories with the world."
 Subsequently, a personal message left by Carey is shown, reading "After every storm, if you look hard enough, a rainbow appears..."
 Five testimonials from fans are shown, each telling of their own personal problems and hardships.
-In her testimonial, the third girl says "I am fourteen years old, I'm a high school student, there is not one day that goes by that people don't make fun of me about my race.
-It is about self-confidence, don't be afraid to dream."
+In her testimonial, the third girl says "I am fourteen years old, I'm a high school student, there is not one day that goes by that people don't make fun of me about my race."
+The fifth girl says "Mariah's Theme, Can't Take That Away, is like, self-confident.
+Don't be afraid to dream."
 After the last girl reads her message, Carey is shown lying on pillows on the floor of her sparse living room, watching television.
 As she tearfully sings, she watches as different empowering messages and events are shown on the screen.
 Towards the end of the musical bridge, Carey stands up from the floor and exits onto a large balcony overlooking the city.
 Rain begins to fall as Carey waves her arms and cries out singing the song's climax.
 Her depression is resolved when the rain stops and a rainbow forms, prompting her to smile.